Treats multiple myeloma and mantle cell lymphoma.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding or if you have liver disease, heart disease, congestive heart failure, low blood pressure, or a history of fainting.
-Tell your doctor if you have diabetes, herpes virus infection, lung disease, or nerve problems.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, heart disease, heart failure, low blood pressure or a history of fainting, diabetes, or herpes virus infection.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.